Table of Contents

 Systematic reviews and studies have shown mixed results regarding the impact of probiotics on weight.
 Some studies found modest weight reductions, around 3% on average, after several weeks of probiotic consumption.

-However, this weight reduction might translate to only a few pounds in a 200-pound person, making it less clinically significant.
+However, this weight loss may only mean a few pounds for a 200-pound person.
+This makes it less important in a clinical sense.
 Specific strains like Lactobacillus gasseri SBT2055 showed potential in reducing abdominal fat but didn’t lead to substantial weight loss.

 Insulin sensitivity

-Contrary to probiotics, prebiotics (fiber and substances that nourish beneficial gut bacteria) have shown more promising results in terms of improving insulin sensitivity and reducing blood glucose levels in systematic reviews, although they didn’t necessarily impact weight.
+Unlike probiotics, prebiotics (fiber and substances that feed good gut bacteria) have shown better results.
+They help improve insulin sensitivity and lower blood glucose levels in systematic reviews.
+However, they do not necessarily affect weight.

 Fecal microbiome transplantation (FMT) research, where a person’s microbiome is replaced with a healthier version, shows potential in animal studies, demonstrating alterations in weight.
 However, its impact on human weight loss is still under investigation.